-The standard breading procedure is a three-step process for coating foods in a crispy breading before frying them.
-It's basic procedure that's used all the time in the culinary arts — everything from fried chicken to onion rings uses this technique.
+The standard method for breading foods is a three-step procedure, creating a crispy coating before frying them.
+It's a basic process that's used all the time in the culinary arts, for making everything from fried chicken to onion rings.

 Breading helps to seal in moisture when deep-frying or pan-frying.
 It also provides a crunchy and delicious exterior, and the golden-brown color makes the food more attractive.
-While the standard breading procedure is typically used for items... that will be fried, breaded items can be baked as well.
+While this method is typically used for foods that will be fried, breaded items... can be baked as well.

 Transfer to the Egg Wash

 Your left hand is going to be your "dry hand," while your right hand is going to be your "wet hand."
-So when you transfer the item to the egg wash dish, try not to get your left hand wet.
-Otherwise, when you go to dredge the next item in flour, you'll make a big mess.Continue to 4 of 6 below.
+So when you transfer the food to the egg wash dish, use your right hand and try not to get your left hand wet.
+Otherwise, when you go to dredge the next piece in the flour, you'll make a big mess.Continue to 6 of 8 below.

-Now, when you go to remove the item from the egg wash, switch hands.
-Use your wet hand (your right hand) to take the item out of the egg wash, let any excess egg drip off, and then transfer it to the dish with the bread crumbs.
-Toss it in the bread crumbs until it is thoroughly coated.
-Now repeat the steps for all the items to be breaded.
+Use your wet hand (your right hand) to take the item out of the egg wash, let any excess egg drip off, and then transfer it to the dish with the breadcrumbs.
+Toss it in the breadcrumbs until it is thoroughly coated; it is okay if you need to press them on a little to assure they adhere.
+Now repeat the steps for all the pieces to be breaded.